 Nelson Cunningham is President of McLarty Associates, the international strategic advisory firm headed by former White House Chief of Staff and Special Envoy for the Americas Thomas F. “Mack” McLarty III.
 Mr. Cunningham was also Special Advisor to President Clinton for Western Hemisphere Affairs and previously served as a cou...
 More

-Dante Disparte is the founder and CEO of The Risk Cooperative, a strategy, risk and investment advisory firm focusing on mid-market opportunities and equity investments on a global scale.
+Dante Disparte is the founder and CEO of Risk Cooperative, a strategy, risk and capital management firm focusing on mid-market opportunities, market expansion and equity investments on a global scale.

-Prior to forming The Risk Cooperative, Mr. Disparte served as the Managing Director of Clements Worldwide, a leading insurance brokerage with customers in more 170 countries.
-Mr. Disparte is a specialist in strategy and risk reduction through the design a...
+Prior to forming Risk Cooperative, Mr. Disparte served as the Managing Director of Clements Worldwide, a leading insurance brokerage with customers in more 170 countries.
+Mr. Disparte is a specialist in strategy and risk reduction throu...
 More

 Sidney D. Drell is a senior fellow at its Hoover Institution and a professor of theoretical physics (emeritus) at the SLAC National Accelerator Laboratory, Stanford University.
 He served as SLAC’s Deputy Director until retiring in 1998.
 An arms control specialist, he has served as an adviser to the executive and legislative branches of government on ...
 More